francesco-puppo/Personal-Website-2023/content/posts/New Year, New Website - 2023 Edition.md

 - Posts are written using **Markdown** and you can use your preferred app to manage them.
 - There are themes available which can easily be customised using **CSS**.

-For more information on how to set up your site with Hugo see here their [official documentation](https://gohugo.io/documentation/).
+For more information on how to set up your site with Hugo have a look at their [official documentation](https://gohugo.io/documentation/).
 If you want to have a look at how I set up this website, here's the [Github repository](https://github.com/francesco-puppo/website).